Learning support for students with disabilities

 Flow of support

-(1) Inquiries regarding support
+(1) Inquiries about support

-[Monday to Friday] 9:00 to 16:30
+[Monday to Friday] 9:00 AM to 5:00 PM

-(2) Listening to the details of the support provided
+(2) Hearing about the support provided

 (3) Formulation of a support plan